 11. Stand in awe of Torre de Belém

 Rising out of the sea, Torre de Belém looks like something out of a fairy-tale.
 This beautiful tower, which stands at the mouth of the Tagus River, was built in the 16thcentury and has become the most iconic building in Lisbon.
 Other buildings to marvel at in the area include Jeronimos Monastery’s, Church of Santa Maria de Belem and the Discoveries Monument.
-There are some amazing stories behind this part of Lisbon and booking the Belem Walking Tour is a wonderful way to experience everything the area has to offer.
+There are some amazing stories behind this part of Lisbon and booking a tour is a wonderful way to experience everything the area has to offer.

 Photo by Alex Paganelli